-Students use software tools to create data visualisations in response to teacher-provided requirements and designs.
-The software tools are used for the collection, interpretation and manipulation of data to draw conclusions and create data visualisations that represent their findings.
-Students examine the features of different design tools to represent the functionality and appearance of software solutions.
+In this area of study, students use software tools to create data visualisations in response to teacher-provided solution requirements, designs and data.
+The software tools are used for the interpretation and manipulation of data to draw conclusions and create data visualisations that represent their findings.
+Data visualisations could include charts, graphs, histograms, maps, network diagrams, spatial relationships, infographics and dashboards.